Lheidli Tʼenneh Band

-The Lheidli T'enneh Band also known as the Lheidli T'enneh First Nation and historically known as the Fort George Indian Band is the First Nations band government for the Lheidli T'enneh, a subgroup of the Dakelh people whose traditional territory includes the City of Prince George, British Columbia.
+Lheidli Tʼenneh Band also known as the Lheidli Tʼenneh First Nation and historically known as the Fort George Indian Band is the First Nations band government for the Lheidli Tʼenneh, a subgroup of the Dakelh people whose traditional territory includes the City of Prince George, British Columbia.
 The name means "The People from the confluence of the two rivers" in the Carrier language referring to how the Nechako River enters the Fraser River at Prince George.

-The Lheidli T'enneh are Carrier people.
+The Lheidli Tʼenneh are Carrier people.
 Their traditional language, now spoken only by a few people, is a dialect of the Carrier language.
-The Lheidli T'enneh did not have permanent settlements in what is modern day Prince George until the arrival of the HBC post Fort George.
+The Lheidli Tʼenneh did not have permanent settlements in what is modern day Prince George until the arrival of the HBC post Fort George.
 Temporary and seasonal settlements were used across the traditional territory and archeological evidence of fishing camps along the Nechako and Fraser rivers as well as the Beaverly area.

 19th and 20th centuries

 HBC Trading Post

 The Northwest Company established a trading post near the confluence of the Nechako and Fraser rivers in the early 1820s.
 The Northwest Company and Husdon's Bay Company merged in 1821.
 First Nations in the area were expected to bring furs to the post in exchange for goods.
 This original post was closed in 1824 but rebuilt in 1829 further down the Fraser river.
 The HBC Fort George Trading post was part of a series of HBC posts in the north.

 First Nations who traded with the HBC post soon developed a permanent settlement close to Fort George trading post along the Fraser river towards the confluence.
 In 1839 a census of the Lheidli village recorded 75 men, 50 women and 62 children for a total of 187. in 1883 the Fort George Indian Reserve was established, the footprint of which would later become the land wanted and acquired by the Grand Trunk pacific Railway to build its Prince George townsite.
 The Fort George Reserve No.1 encompassed 1366 acres.
 Three other reserve sites were also surveyed around the region.
 The land was considered to be agriculturally worthless and remote enough to not interfere the development.
 Census in the 1890s there were 29 houses with 124 residents in the village.
 People living in the village relied on hunting, fishing, and trapping and had also cultivated garden patches as trade with the HBC post diminished.

-Roman Catholic priests and Oblate missionaries from other posts in the region visited the Lheidli T'enneh often.
+Roman Catholic priests and Oblate missionaries from other posts in the region visited the Lheidli Tʼenneh often.